-An attractive brand story is more than just words on a web page.
-A brand story is what lets your customers know exactly what you’re all about, and the steps you took to get to where you are today.
-It’s about telling a story; your story.
+Building a brand story is more than just words on a web page.
+It’s what lets your customers know exactly what you’re all about, and the steps you took to get to where you are today.
+It’s about telling a story; the story behind the brand.

 It’s easy to think about how a good brand story can create trust when you think about the people closest to you.
 Think about how much you know about the people you trust the most.

 If you’re like most people, then you have to know a great deal about someone in order to trust them completely.
 At least with most things.

 So now, let’s say that you’re selling a product or service, and the buyer doesn’t have any context for who you are and what you do.
 It’s easy for people to click your site, sure, but if it lacks content, substance, and authenticity, they won’t be able to connect with you.

 All this to say that a brand story helps connect people to your brand.
 It’s not just about writing a literal story.
 It’s about making a scene, standing out, and giving the customers something that they can relate to.